Virgil L. Carman Jr. - Founder/President

 Boys to Men Weekend was created by Mr. Carman in 2006 as a collaboration with the Rites to Passage held in the Poconos.
 This program has a life skills curriculum full of activities.
 36 local young men participated and left with a valuable education and an experience they will remember forever.

 Mr. Carman, is an active member of Bethany Baptist Church in Lindenwold NJ, continues his service through the NJ Mentor Network and Resource Home for the Division of Youth and Family Services (DYFS).
+He is currently a teacher assistant at John Glenn Elementary School in Pine Hill.
 He also serves as residential counselor for the Twin Oaks Services and attends Camden County College where he aids needing students in the transition to college programs.

 Through his membership with the Winslow Township Municipal Drug and Alcohol Alliance, he was able to focus on his second love, our senior citizens.
 He initiated the Brown Bag Lunch Activity in 2006 to provide information about awareness on health and medications.